 If an MSG is achieved after exit, the participant is still included in the MSG numerator for that program year if the education or training, exit, and the MSG achieved all occurred during that same program year.

 NLF: Boards must be aware that MSGs for participants who are coenrolled in both Title I WIOA programs and Title II Adult Education and Literacy (AEL) activities may be earned by both the Board and the AEL grant recipient.
-However, the education or training activity and the MSG must be entered into both TWIST and TEAMS.
+However, the education or training activity and the MSG must be entered into both WorkInTexas.com and TEAMS.

 NLF: Boards must be aware of and ensure the following: